Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

 A few obvious points of interest are the trend to greater transient flux fractions with increasing redshift and the incidence of unsuccessful classifications of SNe Ia (orange histograms) beginning to drop off as the transient flux fraction surpasses around 40\%.
 The SN Ia count histograms are fairly uniform for the three classifiers in the relative distributions of the successful and unsuccessful SN Ia classifications, but we see variation in the width of the successful classification histogram.
 In particular, there are obvious differences in the number of misclassified SNe Ia between the classifiers.

-This plot also reveals one limitation of the binary classification schema.
-While reasonable from the perspective of investigating cosmology and SNe Ia, it indicates many successful classifications of SLSNe at high redshifts by \dash{}.
-In reality \dash{} has no capacity to classify SLSNe and so these are actually SLSN inputs being classified as other non-SN Ia transients such as SNe II or Ibc.

-Also concerning are the clusters of SLSNe at at high redshift that are classified as SNe Ia in all three classifiers.
+Also concerning are the clusters of SLSNe at high redshift (\(z > 0.6\)) that are classified as SNe Ia in all three classifiers, although most prevalently in \dash{} and \ngsf{}.
 These SLSNe are being fit overwhelmingly as SNe Ia-91bg.
 This does lead to a potential mechanism for increasing purity.
 As can be seen in Fig. \ref{param space}, the successful SN Ia classifications (and indeed instances of SNe Ia in general) drop off quite sharply after \(z = 0.60\).
-Each classifier has contaminants beyond this redshift that could be dismissed out of hand if accurate spectroscopic redshifts for host galaxies are known.
+Each classifier has contaminants beyond this redshift that could be dismissed out of hand if accurate spectroscopic redshifts for host galaxies are known, or if photometric redshifts indicate it is likely that \(z > 0.60\).

 For now, with the precise extent to which TiDES will have host redshift information, we do not implement such a cut.
-However, we make note of it and strongly encourage such a cuts usage in the cases where redshifts are known.
+However, we make note of it and strongly encourage such a cut's usage in the cases where redshifts are known.

 An obvious location for a cut on the transient flux fraction is the point at which the good SN Ia classifications begin to dominate over misclassifications.
-This is the point where the histograms in Fig. \ref{param space} show larger green bars than red.
-This occurs at a transient flux fraction of 0.38 for \dash{}, 0.38 for \ngsf{} and 0.42 for \snid{}.
+This occurs at a transient flux fraction of roughly 0.2 for \dash{}, 0.2 for \ngsf{} and 0.3 for \snid{}, we generalise this to a cut at a flux fraction of 0.3.

+A second tempting cut is on very large transient flux fractions, greater than 0.9.
+In \dash{} and \ngsf{} there are clusters of very bright, high flux fraction, SLSNe being falsely classified as SN Ia.
+However, we choose not to pursue this cut, simply because removing SNe in these bins would also remove the regions with the highest density of correct classifications.